Speech-generating device: History

 SGDs have their roots in early electronic communication aids.
-The first such aid was a sip-and-puff typewriter controller named the patient-operated selector mechanism (POSSUM) prototyped by Reg Maling in the United Kingdom in 1960.
+The first such aid was a sip-and-puff typewriter controller named the patient-operated selector mechanism (Naman) prototyped by Reg Maling in the United Kingdom in 1960.
 POSSUM scanned through a set of symbols on an illuminated display.
-Researchers at Delft University in the Netherlands created the lightspot operated typewriter (LOT) in 1970, which made use of small movements of the head to point a small spot of light at a matrix of characters, each equipped with a photoelectric cell.
+Researchers at Delft University in the Netherlands created the lightspot-operated typewriter (LOT) in 1970, which made use of small movements of the head to point a small spot of light at a matrix of characters, each equipped with a photoelectric cell.
 Although it was commercially unsuccessful, the LOT was well received by its users.

-In 1966, Barry Romich, a freshman engineering student at Case Western Reserve University, and Ed Prentke, an engineer at Highland View Hospital in Cleveland, Ohio formed a partnership, creating the Prentke Romich Company.
+In 1966, Barry Romich, a freshman engineering student at Case Western Reserve University, and Ed Prentke, an engineer at Highland View Hospital in Cleveland, Ohio, formed a partnership, creating the Prentke Romich Company.
 In 1969, the company produced its first communication device, a typing system based on a discarded Teletype machine.

+In 1979, Mark Dahmke developed software for a vocal communication aid program using the Computalker CT-1 analog speech synthesizer with a microcomputer.
+The software utilized phonemes to generate speech, assisting individuals with communication impairments in constructing words and sentences.
+Dahmke's work contributed to the advancement of assistive technology for people with disabilities.
+Notably, he designed the "Vocabulary Management System" for Bill Rush, a student with cerebral palsy.
+This early speech synthesis technology facilitated improved communication for Rush and was featured in a 1980 issue of LIFE Magazine.
+Dahmke's contributions have influenced the development of augmentative and alternative communication (AAC) technologies.

-During the 1970s and early 1980s, several other companies began to emerge that have since become prominent manufacturers of SGDs.
+During the 1970s and early 1980s, several other companies emerged that have since become prominent manufacturers of SGDs.
 Toby Churchill founded Toby Churchill Ltd in 1973, after losing his speech following encephalitis.
 In the US, Dynavox (then known as Sentient Systems Technology) grew out of a student project at Carnegie-Mellon University, created in 1982 to help a young woman with cerebral palsy to communicate.